TiannaW24/fearless-items/README.md

 * Implement endpoint versioning
 * Implement authentication to prevent unauthorized access to the api
 * Implement a Swagger interface to document endpoint specifications and generate test cases
+* Add PR build checks that use Rubocop and unit tests to determine whether or not the PR can be merged